study-palz/study-palz.github.io/index.md

 # Welcome to Study-Palz 👋

-**A face-to-face study group platform for all students at UH Mānoa**
+**A face-to-face study group platform for ICS students at UH Mānoa**

 ---